-4.2.1.3 Invasive Species
+5.2.3 Invasive Species

 Invasive species are species that have been introduced into Ireland either deliberately or accidentally.
 They have a negative impact on habitats, wildlife and the economy.
 After habitat loss invasive species are the second biggest threat to biodiversity.
-The invasive species of Japanese knotweed, giant hogweed and the grey squirrel have been recorded in County Meath.